Mirzapur Cadet College: East Pakistan period

-The then president of Pakistan Field Marshal Ayub Khan laid the foundation stone of Momenshahi Cadet College at the Mirzapur Upazila in the then Mymensingh District (now Tangail district) of Bangladesh on 29 November 1963.
+The then president of Pakistan Field Marshal Ayub Khan laid the foundation stone of Momenshahi Cadet College at Mirzapur Upazila in the then Mymensingh District (now Tangail district) of Bangladesh on 29 November 1963.
 The foundation stone is still there on the wall of the main academic building of the college.

 Major General Fazle Mukim Khan formally opened the college on 9 January 1965.
-The first principal was Mr. Michael William Pitt.
+The first principal was Michael William Pitt.

 Academic activities started from that year with intakes in Classes 7, 8 and 9.

-Liberation War period
+Independence War period

-After 7 March speech a violent procession by an angry mob entered the college campus on the 8th.
-Principal Wng Comd Sulaiman Haider Kayani closed the college then and sent all the cadets home.
-During the liberation war the college was opened in the first week of November 1971 with Mr Wahab as acting Principal.
+After the speech on 7 March, a violent procession by an angry mob entered the college campus on the 8th.
+Principal Wng Comd, Sulaiman Haider Kayani closed the college and sent all the cadets home.
+During the independence war, the college was opened in the first week of November 1971 with Mr Wahab as acting Principal.